Top of page

 ANT 114 – Introduction to Cultural Anthropology (3 credit hours)

-Investigates and interprets the cultural diversity of the world’s people, through an understanding of economic, social, and political systems, law, and religion; language and culture; gender, race, ethnicity, kinship and the family; and globalization and culture change.
-Credit toward the major or minor not given […]
+Investigates and interprets the cultural diversity of the world’s people, through an understanding of economic, social, and political systems, law, and religion; language and culture; gender, race, ethnicity, kinship and the family; and culture change.
+(CD, D, POR, SWC) First Session Course: Cultural Diversity

 CLA 161 – Greek Myth (3 credit hours)